 PRACC’s two theatres proved an instant hit, quickly being booked out by professional acts, corporates and community performing arts groups.
 As the only 497 seat raked theatre in Melbourne’s North, the larger of PRACC’s two theatres, the Yan Yean, is perpetually popular with audiences, schools and production companies.

-PRACC reflects the value of performing arts has a place in every community.
+PRACC reflects the value of performing arts in every community.
 With the City of Whittlesea destined to grow by another 100,000 residents in the decades to come, PRACC will remain an increasingly critical community asset.
 When it is not being used by professional acts, it’s used by thousands of primary and secondary school students each year for performing arts rehearsals and performances.

 PRACC has also hosted hundreds of events in its flat floor spaces.
 Today it remains the only venue in Melbourne’s north where you can hire a theatre of up to 497 seats, use acres of surrounding gardens and then have a banquet for 450 or a cocktail party for 700 people.